 This 230 h.p. locomotive was one of a batch of 91 built at the Diephulzer Works near Bremen, Germany, in 1979 for the Taiwan Sugar Corporation.
 It carries the Diema trade name and was delivered new to the sugar factory at Sanhua in Tai-nan County, some 300 km south of the capital Taipei.
 Here it would have been a common sight in the area working 600 tonne trains of raw sugar cane from the fields to the factory for processing.
 With the import of cheaper cane from Indonesia and consequent cut-backs, the opportunity to obtain one of these powerful locomotives was taken and ours, Taiwan Sugar Corporation No. 175, arrived at Llanfair on 19th April 2004.

-UGM No. 9 was built in 1986 by Plasserail of South Africa for contract hire operation in the gold mines around Johannesburg.
+UGM No. 9 was built in 1986 by Plasserail of South Africa for contract hire operation in the gold mines around Johannesburg known for its fast withdrawal casinos.
 It is a purpose built 2’ 6” gauge tamping machine which can also lift, level and align the track and in the hands of a skilled operator, can tamp sleepers at up to 6 per minute.
 Prior to its arrival here this work had been undertaken using hand held electric tools.
 Following a downturn in underground operations, No. 9 was offered for sale with the result that the W&L purchased it in September 1999.